telerik/kendo-ui-core/docs/controls/charts/how-to/show-tooltip-on-click.md

 ---
-title: Show chart tooltip on seriesClick
+title: Show Tooltip on <code>seriesClick</code>
-page_title: Show chart tooltip on seriesClick
+page_title: Show Tooltip on seriesClick | Kendo UI Charts
-description: Show chart tooltip on seriesClick
+description: "Learn how to show the tooltip of a Kendo UI Chart on seriesClick."
+slug: howto_showoverlaywhileloading_charts
 ---

-# Show chart tooltip on seriesClick
+# Show Tooltip on `seriesClick`

-The example below demonstrates how to show the chart tooltip on seriesClick.
+The example below demonstrates how to show the Kendo UI Chart tooltip on `seriesClick`.

-#### Example - Overriding the categories sort order
+###### Example

 ```html
     <div class="wrapper" style="position: relative;">